What makes an ecommerce business sustain revenue and profit in markets of rising digital advertising costs and increased competition?

 Organic traffic is unlike any other marketing traffic source.
-Every site visitor is free, and every free session is a potential sale.
-Unlike paid campaigns in search or social, organic users don’t come with any immediate marketing costs.
+Every site visitor is free, and every free session is a potential sale and potential brand exposure.

 1. Let Search Engines Read Reviews

 Almost 90% of customers trust online reviews as much as personal recommendations from friends or family members, which means a few reviews can go a long way to boost your conversion rate but also provide your business with “commercial intent” sessions.

 2. Create Dynamic Meta Descriptions

-The meta description appears directly below a page title in the SERPs.
-Google doesn’t read what you write in the meta description, but your customers do.
 In addition to the title and the URL, it’s the only information they have on your site before they decide whether or not you get their click.
 It’s vital in ecommerce to optimize this section of your website and test alternative approaches that maximize your CTR of your site.